16 July 2025

 We Make Transition! is about listening to people, implementing concrete actions, and finding ways to bring diverse groups together.
 It’s not just about technology; it’s about people, and that’s what makes it so powerful

 The project recognizes that sustainability is not only about technical solutions; it’s about transforming societies at every level.
 The We Make Transition! transition arenas encourage dialogue between local authorities and civil society.
 It’s about rebuilding trust, sharing knowledge, and working together toward common goals.
-As Tuomas from Blockgarden, one of the businesses currently based at the centre, aptly put it, the project is “muutoksen mahdollistajat,” or “enabling change.”
+As Tuomas Ilander from Blokgarden, one of the businesses currently based at the centre, aptly put it, the project is “muutoksen mahdollistajat,” or “enabling change.”

 Click on the photo to view the gallery